1970 FIFA World Cup: List of qualified teams

+As of 2026, this was the only time Israel qualified for a FIFA World Cup finals, and also the only time Argentina failed to qualify (they declined to participate in 1938, 1950 and 1954).

 Venues

 Five stadiums in five cities were selected to host the World Cup matches.
 Alternative venues in Hidalgo state and the port city of Veracruz were also considered.
 Each group was based solely in one city with exception of Group 2, which was staged in both Puebla and Toluca.
 Aside from the Estadio Luis Dosal, all the stadia had only been constructed during the 1960s, as Mexico prepared to host both the World Cup and the 1968 Summer Olympics.
 The stadium construction cost for the four smaller venues were around US$11 million, while the final stadium in Mexico City cost US$20 million.

+All sites were in Central Mexico, on the Mexican Plateau; none were below 1500 m above sea level.
 The altitude of the venues varied and the importance of acclimatisation was strongly considered by all the participating teams.
 As a result, in contrast to the previous tournament staged in England, most teams arrived in the region well in advance of their opening fixtures to prepare for this factor.
 Some teams had already experienced the local conditions when competing in the football competition at 1968 Summer Olympics.
 At an elevation in excess of 2660 m above sea level, Toluca was the highest of the venues; Guadalajara was the lowest at 1500 m.
 In addition to the altitude, all five locations had hot and rainy weather where temperatures would regularly go past 32 °C (90 °F).

-Of the five stadia used for the 32 matches played, the largest and most utilised venue was the Azteca Stadium in Mexico City, which hosted 10 total matches including the final and third place matches, and all of Group 1's matches (which included all of host Mexico's matches).
+Of the five stadia used for the 32 matches played, the largest and most utilised venue was the Azteca Stadium in Mexico City, which hosted 10 total matches including the final and match for third place, and all of Group 1's matches (which included all of host Mexico's matches).
 The Jalisco Stadium in Guadalajara hosted eight matches including all of Group 3's matches and a semi-final.
 The Nou Camp Stadium in Leon hosted seven matches, which consisted of all of Group 4's matches and a quarter-final match.
 The Luis Dosal stadium in Toluca hosted four matches, and Cuauhtémoc stadium in Puebla hosted three matches and was the only stadium of the five used for this tournament not to host any knockout rounds.